 - Dental implants: $3,000

-Financing helps patients in various ways:
+Payment plans help patients in various ways:

 Offer Social Healthcare Payments

 Thousands of people, struggling to make ends meet, are not able to afford medical procedures that are vital to their physical and emotional well-being.
 This is an easy and effective way to raise money to cover the cost of expensive health care treatments and unexpected health emergencies.
-Harness the power of social media by reaching out to your network of friends, family, and supporters to ask for donations towards your financing.
+Harness the power of social media by reaching out to your network of friends, family, and supporters to ask for donations towards your payment plans.